-Below are definitions for some of the phrases that you many encounter when filing your income taxes.
-Our goal is to help you find the answer you are looking for as quickly as possible, but should you need assistance with additional phrases that you are not familiar and can not be found here please do not hesitate to contact us.
+Below are federal income tax definitions for some of the phrases and tax questions that you may encounter when filing your income taxes.
+Our goal is to help you find the answer you are looking for as quickly as possible, but should you need assistance with additional phrases that you are not familiar and cannot be found here, please do not hesitate to contact us.

 ABLE stands for “Achieving a Better Life Experience.”
 It is a saving account that is tailored toward helping families who are facing the financial hardships of raising children with disabilities.
 The account allows families and those with disabilities to save for disability-related expenses in a way that has unique tax advantages.

 For an individual, Adjusted Gross Income is the total gross income for the year less allowances for personal exemptions and itemized deductions.
 This amount is the figure the IRS uses when determining the tax due by the individual.
 Included in this is all income you received (both wages and self-employment payments) as well as any goods, property or services received in lieu of payment.

 This term refers to the tax credit given to individuals or couples that adopt a child within a tax year.
 The credit is meant to defer the costs associated with the adoption, including legal fees, home inspections, and even travel and incidentals.
 Taxpayers are allowed to combine the adoption credit with other child tax credits and deductions.